- Distance from Seattle: 113 miles

 - Best time: April to October

-2. Take a stroll through nearby Waterfront Park to work up an appetite for dinner.
-Wander through a well-shaded pine and fir forest to Blackbird Island, and along the Wenatchee river.
-Look for wildlife that may wander down to the river for a drink,including deer, beaver, and maybe even a cougar (of the non-human variety).
+2 Take a stroll through nearby Waterfront Park to work up an appetite for dinner.
+Wander through a well-shaded pine and fir forest to Blackbird Island and along the Wenatchee river.
+Look for wildlife,including deer, beaver, and maybe even a cougar (of the non-human variety), that might wander down to the river for a drink.
 Watch the skies for raptors, plentiful in this region.
-The park's flat trail loop is about three miles long, and takes about an hour to walk.
-Go to the corner of 8th Street and Commercial Street, follow Commercial Street down a steep hill.
-At the bottom of the hill, you’ll find the trail to the left.
+The park's flat trail loop is about three miles long and takes about an hour to walk.
+Go to the corner of 8th Street and Commercial Street, follow Commercial Street down a steep hill, and at the bottom of the hill, you’ll find the trail to the left.

-2. Just down the block, head into The Nutcracker Museum.
-Ok, it may not sound like a winning destination, but where else will you find more than 5,000 nutcrackers on display?
+2 Just down the block, head into The Nutcracker Museum.
+Okay, it may not sound like a winning destination, but where else will you find more than 5,000 nutcrackers on display?
 And who knows—that Darth Vader nutcracker may just capture your sweetheart's eye.

-5. Reenergized, drive another 15 minutes east along Highway 2 to downtown Wenatchee.
-Duck into the Wenatchee Valley Visitors Bureau Center, where you can learn about surrounding orchards and sample several locally made wines and hard ciders in the on-site tasting room.
+5 Reenergized, drive another fifteen minutes east along Highway 2 to downtown Wenatchee.
+Duck into the Wenatchee Valley Visitors Bureau Center, where you can learn about surrounding orchards and sample several locally made wines and hard ciders in the onsite tasting room.
 Ready for more than a sample?
 Head over to Tastebuds Coffee & Wine to taste your way through the list of hard-to-find local and international wines.

 6Back in Leavenworth, Visconti's Italian Restaurant is a top-rated spot for a romantic dinner.
-Call ahead to request a window tables in the upstairs dining room.
+Call ahead to request a window table in the upstairs dining room.
 Then, get ready for a feast of fresh pasta, locally raised meats (fans rave about the steak), and farm-fresh veggies in seasonal, earthy dishes.
-We like the handmade ravioli stuffed with butternut squash and pumpkin, and topped with fresh sage butter, and the spit-roasted chicken that's grilled in an apple wood-fired oven, then finished with fresh lemon and oregano.
+We like the handmade ravioli stuffed with butternut squash and pumpkin and topped with fresh sage butter and the spit-roasted chicken that's grilled in an apple wood-fired oven and finished with fresh lemon and oregano.
 An extensive (and fantastically priced) list of Washington State and Italian wines rounds out the meal.

-1. Wake up to a lazy, locavore breakfast at O'Grady's Pantry, at Sleeping Lady Mountain Resort, where chefs bring seasonal pastries and farm-fresh quiches to hungry visitors on a lovely outdoor patio, alongside top-notch coffees and teas.
-Even if you're not staying here, the restaurants and two-acre organic garden onsite is open to the public and worth visiting.
+1 Wake up to a lazy, locavore breakfast at O'Grady's Pantry, at Sleeping Lady Mountain Resort, where chefs bring seasonal pastries and farm-fresh quiches to hungry visitors on a lovely outdoor patio, alongside top-notch coffees and teas.
+Even if you're not staying here, the restaurants and 2-acre organic garden on site is open to the public and worth visiting.

 Where to Stay

-Centrally located across the street from Leavenworth's city gazebo, The Bavarian Lodge (rooms from $125/night) is a warm, country-styled budget hotel that features a year-round heated pool, hot buffet breakfast, and free DVD checkout library.
+Centrally located across the street from Leavenworth's city gazebo, the Bavarian Lodge (rooms from $169/night) is a warm, country-styled budget hotel that features a year-round heated pool, hot buffet breakfast, and free DVD checkout library.

 Sleeping Lady Resort (rooms from $182/night) is one of the region's favorite escapes, long-treasured for its focus on sustainability and integrating nature into the hotel, from hand-hewn log beds to organic foods in the restaurant.
 Note: No TVs in rooms—when they say they want you to unwind, they mean it.